• Skip to primary navigation

 Most of this is already a business park – why are people freaking out?

-As one resident put it, “we are here because of a series of oversights in planning”.
+As one resident put it, “we are here because of a series of oversights in planning.”
 To cover bond debt after the infamous Motorola backout and trouble finding other business tenants, Goochland decided to sell residential lots in West Creek.
-Solving one problem created another.
+Solving one problem created another by mixing residential with industrial without built in zoning protections.
 Mosaic at West Creek was approved for 520 homes and Blufftons another 29.
 There are two other neighborhoods directly adjacent with close to 400 additional homes and many more neighborhoods close by in Eastern Goochland.
-The folks who live in Mosaic are now looking at the risk of having a 120 foot tall noisy monster of a data center powered by an SMR in the backyard of the homes they were told would neighbor only agricultural or light industrial businesses (for example Carmax offices).
+The folks who live in Mosaic are now looking at the possibility of a 120 foot noisy monster of a data center powered by an SMR in the backyard of the homes they were told would be surrounded only by agricultural or light industrial (for example Carmax offices).
 Residents are feeling that the County has changed the game and is putting their concerns aside now that there are big dollars to be had in data centers.

 People far outside of Goochland County across the area got concerned with the recent amendment of clause 15-500 (definitions clause) to include small modular nuclear reactor facility (SMR), natural gas peaking plant, and utility generating station, as these types of industrial development have a much wider range of human impact that doesn’t simply end at county lines.
 Adjoining landowners were only notified of this amendment on 8/25 and those outside the county found out after the 9/8 public meeting reporting hit the news.

-Where exactly do they want to put the most industrial development?
+Where exactly do they want to put the heaviest industrial development?

 The same area is circled above in red on the google maps image with familiar Henrico and Goochland landmarks highlighted in yellow.
 Because this was added in the latest version, residents are rightfully concerned it could be changed again without notice.